 Justin joined Watsi on December 8th, 2015.
-Five years ago, Justin became the 1666th member to automatically support a new Watsi patient every month.
-Since then, 4,784 more people have become monthly donors!
-Justin's most recent donation traveled 8,700 miles to support Simon, a newborn baby from Tanzania, to fund hydrocephalus treatment.
+Six years ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Justin's most recent donation traveled 8,500 miles to support Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.